tamtran4869/E-commerce-analysis/User_analysis.md

 # User analysis
-By understanding different segments of users, the team could know which the main audiences to decide which one to focus on and plan different marketing, website deisgn and siutable recommendation.
+By understanding different segments of users, the team could know the primary audiences to decide which one to focus on and plan other marketing, website design and suitable recommendation.

-In this case, the segments of new and old users in the website were considered.
+In this case, the website's segments of new and old users were considered.

 ## Question 18